 Pool foam is made out of three things:

 While none of those elements are individually a problem, when they’re mixed with other residues, they create the foam and that is a problem.
-The surfactants (soap, oils, etc.) are the culprit when it comes to making hot tubs foam.
-Surfactants are molecules that are sticky by nature, lower liquid’s surface tension, and make it easier for oil-like substances to mix with water.
+The surfactants (soap, oils, etc.) are the culprit when it comes to making pools foam.
+Surfactants are molecules that are sticky by nature, lower the liquid’s surface tension, and make it easier for oil-like substances to mix with water.

 So let’s look at these individually:

 Ending up with your pool water foamy after algaecide is added to your pool is actually very common.